-The orbit itself should be evaluated for displacement of the globe, a foreign body, or a deformity of the affected bones.
-Fractures of the orbital rim may be able to be felt as a step off injury where the fracture is located.
+The orbit itself should be evaluated for a displacement of the globe, a foreign body, or a deformity of the affected bones.
+Fractures of the orbital rim may be able to be felt like a step off an injury where the fracture is located.
 Crepitus (air in the tissues) can be seen if a sinus has been fractured.
 Foreign bodies may be examined but shouldn’t be removed until the patient goes to surgery.
 The eye may be recessed into the orbital cavity.

 The eyelid and tear ducts should be looked at with the goal of identifying deeper injuries to the globe.
 Small lid lacerations can conceal perforations of the eye itself.
-The eyelid should not be repaired until there is no evidence of a globe perforation.
+The eyelid should not be repaired until there is no evidence of globe perforation.
 Conjunctival lacerations should be looked for as they are more serious than scleral lacerations.
 If there is a lot of bleeding in the conjunctiva, this may mean that there is a globe injury.Surgery May be Necessary

-A full thickness laceration of the cornea or sclera is indicative of a globe perforation that needs to be surgically repaired.
+A full-thickness laceration of the cornea or sclera is indicative of a globe perforation that needs to be surgically repaired.
 If the iris has prolapsed through the cornea, there may be a darkened area at the site of the laceration.
 If the sclera has buckled, this means there has been a globe rupture.
 Fluorescein dye can be used to identify subtle wounds of the cornea.

 The pupils should be examined to see if there is a light reflex, a pupillary defect, or an abnormal shape or size.
 A pupil that is not completely round can mean that there has been a rupture to the globe.